pon-8/Aerospace-Manufacturer/README.md

-The 2831822.png was added accidentally, now it's this projects maskot.
+The 2831822.png was added accidentally, now it's this project's maskot.
 Deal with it!
 (The image is not mine, I don't own any rights to it.)

 More info soon!